Brandon-Rozek/website/content/blog/virtualdisks.md

 ## Conclusion

-With virtual disks we can experiment with different types of filesystems and perhaps try out snapshotting in supported filesystems.
+With virtual disks we can experiment with different types of filesystems and perhaps try out snapshoting in supported filesystems.
 If we create virtual disks on [`tmpfs` ](/blog/lxdtmpfs/), then we can have a super fast file system as well!